 ➡ As hair transplants only resolve a balded area after hair loss has already occurred, they do not guarantee that further hair loss will not happen from other parts of your head.

-➡ Ultimately, you have to take Finasteride with a hair transplant for better effectiveness and sustainable hair in the long term.
-Because the chances of needing a second hair transplant without Finasteride are much higher than any reversible side effects.
+➡ It is clear that you have to take Finasteride after a hair transplant for better effectiveness and sustainable hair in the long term because the chances of needing a second hair transplant without Finasteride are much higher than any reversible side effects.

 So you’re preparing for your surgery soon.